WorldBuilder/WorldBuilder.js/README.md

 Starting from the user's perspective, when making a decision:

 - The [DecisionPrompt](./client/components/battle/decision-prompt.ts) component activates
-- User selects action type (attack, skill, etc.)
+- User selects action type (skill or item)
   - User selects a skill if needed
 - Game engine displays a list of valid targets based on [getValidTargets](./engine/battle-shared.ts)
 - User selects a target